Tuesday, November 5, 2024

 Osuna, it should be noted, did more than just show up in Mexico City, winning gold in both singles and doubles.
 Today, she is one of the most remembered postcards of her country when talking about the Olympic Games.
 However, when the world talks about tennis in Mexico 1968, the other final immediately comes to mind, the “exhibition” event in Guadalajara, between two Spanish players in the decisive match.

-See also Pepe tops the list of veteran scorers in the Champions League
+See also Andrea Pirlo, the new master of the Kings League

 In a heavyweight draw with winners and finalists of the four Grand Slams such as the Italian Nicola Pietrangeli, the Frenchman Pierre Darmon, the Spaniard Joan Gisbert and the Russian Alex Metreveli, the Spaniard Manuel Santana eliminated Osuna himself – who also participated in this competition – in the semi-finals.
 He made his way to the golden match on the clay courts of Guadalajara against his compatriot Manuel Orantes, a 19-year-old who had just started taking his first steps on the ring and who had signed his first contract less than a month earlier after defeating his “idol” Santana, 11 years his senior, in the final of the Madrid tournament.